 4. Buy Gifts for Another Family

-5. Make Care Kits for People Who are Homeless
+5. Make Care Kits for People Without Homes

 In many places, it’s getting very cold.
 And there are still many people without homes who need basic necessities.
 Having care kits in your car to safely hand out to someone you see in need can make a big difference in their day.
 Pick up things like toothbrushes, toothpaste, gloves, hats, socks, tissues, and lip balm to stick into a freezer bag or drawstring bag to hand out as needed.
 Include a holiday card with a kind message.